senthilcaesar/diabetes-nutrition-app/README.md

 # Personalized Diabetes Nutrition Plan

-A Streamlit-based web application that generates personalized nutrition plans for individuals with diabetes based on their health metrics and socioeconomic context.
+A web application that provides personalized nutrition recommendations for individuals with diabetes, considering their health metrics, socioeconomic background, and genetic profile.

 ## Live Application